emqx/blog/en/202011/emqx-and-clickhouse-for-iot-data-access-and-analysis.md

 ## Generate simulation data

-The following script simulates a scenario in which 10 devices report simulated data every 5 seconds for the past 24 hours and send it to EMQ X.
+The following script simulates a scenario in which 10 devices report simulated data every 5 seconds for the past 24 hours and send it to EMQX.

 Readers need to install Node.js.
 After installing Node.js and modifying the configuration parameters as needed, you can start it with the following command: